ClickHouse/sql-mandelbrot-benchmark/README.md

 ## Credits

-Created by Thomas Zeutschler, Ulrich Ludmann, and Jakub Jirak (the grand master of GPU fractals)
+Created by Thomas Zeutschler, Ulrich Ludmann, and Jakub Jirak (the grand master of GPU fractals).
+Continued by Alexey Milovidov after Thomas Zeutschler [abandoned the original project](https://github.com/Zeutschler/sql-mandelbrot-benchmark/issues/5).

 Inspired by the mathematical beauty of the Mandelbrot set and the curiosity about SQL engine performance.